Farama-Foundation/PettingZoo/docs/mpe.md

 ### Observation Space

-The observation space of an agent is a vector generally composed of the agent's position and velocity, the other agents' relative positions and velocities, the landmarks' relative positions, the landmarks' and agents' types, and communications received from other agents.
+The observation space of an agent is a vector generally composed of the agent's position and velocity, other agents' relative positions and velocities, landmarks' relative positions, landmarks' and agents' types, and communications received from other agents.
 The exact form of this is detailed in the environments' documentation.

 If an agent cannot see or observe the communication of a second agent, then the second agent is not included in the first's observation space, resulting in varying observation space sizes in certain environments.

 ### Action Space

 The action space is a discrete action space representing the combinations of movements and communications an agent can perform.
 Agents that can move can choose between the 4 cardinal directions or do nothing.
-Agents that can communicate choose between 2 and 10 environment dependent broadcasting options.
+Agents that can communicate choose between 2 and 10 environment-dependent communication options, which broadcast a message to all agents that can hear it.

 ### Rendering